himudigonda/Gboard-New-UI/README.md

  >
  > Make sure you are on default theme in 'styles and wallaper'
  >
+ > Reflash the zip if you update your Gboard.
+ >
  > If A11 or below, only the Beauty UI, Google Branding will be enabled (*NO MONET*)

 ## Tested on